lucaswilker14/bank-simulation-app/README.md

-# Dock Bank Code Challenge for Bank Account
+# Bank Code Challenge for Bank Account

 **Objective**: Challenge proposed for competence of vacancy application